 At the Start of the Internship

-When the Grant Agreement has been signed and the OLS Language Test 1 completed, you will receive the first scholarship payment (80% of the total).
+When the Grant Agreement has been signed and your internship is about to start you will receive the first scholarship payment (80% of the total).

 The decision to travel to risk areas lies with you and TU Dortmund University, taking into account the regulations of the Erasmus+ program, the institution's internal strategies and the respective crisis management.
 This also means that you must inform yourself about the current situation in the host country on the website of the Federal Foreign Office and consult with the International Office before you begin your stay abroad.
 Please also read through this important information about travel safety from the DAAD (in German).